Figure skaters' minimum age for top competitions will rise to 17 after scandal

 The new age minimum will apply to several Olympic disciplines, from speed skating and figure skating to ice dance and synchronized skating.

 Under the new ISU requirements, skaters will have to reach the minimum age by July 1 before the upcoming event — the same cutoff date that's currently used.
-ISU delegates approved the proposed changes by a two-thirds majority during their biennial meeting that's now underway at a resort in Phuket, Thailand.
+ISU delegates approved the proposed changes during their biennial meeting that's now underway at a resort in Phuket, Thailand.

+Athlete asks: Is a medal worth risking the health of a child?

+The ISU's leadership council said the change was needed to protect young athletes from injury from the physical rigors of elite sport.
+It also noted mental health concerns about coping with the pressures of the global spotlight.

 Calls for change grew louder after Valieva's ordeal